 You may have an eating disorder if you:

 There are many different types of eating disorders and have their own symptoms and indications.
 The most common eating disorders include:

-you believe that you are suffering from an eating disorder, or even if you are not sure, you should consult a doctor immediately.
+You believe that you are suffering from an eating disorder.
+Even if you are not sure, you should consult a doctor immediately.
 They will ask about your symptoms and how they are affecting your daily routine.
-The doctors will also ask about your medical history, eating habits, your weight and the way you are feeling.
+The doctors will also ask about your medical history, eating habits, weight and the way you are feeling.

-If the doctors will identify that have an eating disorder, they will refer you a specialist for further treatment or help.
+If the doctors identify that you have an eating disorder, they will refer you to a specialist for further treatment or help.

 It is advised to visit GP in this case, as they will inspect you physically if they feel the need.
 Moreover, if you are looking for someone to speak to or you need any advice, our doctors can help and will listen to your problems carefully.